asciimoo/wuzz/README.md

 # wuzz

-Interactive cli tool for HTTP inspection
+Interactive cli tool for HTTP inspection.

 Wuzz command line arguments are similar to cURL's arguments, so it can be used to inspect/modify requests copied from the